Get a taste of what the Motorcycle Vlogging 101 course is all about.

 Since I started creating motorcycle travel videos on my YouTube channel Itchy Boots, I started receiving questions about the gear and equipment I use for filming, how I manage to fly a drone while riding a motorcycle and how I edit my videos.

 Soon I realised that motorcycle vlogging is a very specific niche within vlogging, which comes with specific demands for filming and editing.
-In the past two years I learned a lot about what works and what doesn’t when it comes to storytelling, filming and editing motorcycle vlogging videos.
+In the past years I learned a lot about what works and what doesn’t when it comes to storytelling, filming and editing motorcycle vlogging videos.

 - UNIT 1: Basics of Storytelling